pebakery/pebakery-docs/Commands/Registry/RegExport.md

 ## Remarks

-`RegImport` will export from your **local** registry, so you must ensure that `KeyPath` points to your mounted your PE hive if you intend to export from the PE registry.
+`RegImport` will export from your **local** registry, so you must ensure that `KeyPath` points to your mounted PE hive if you intend to export from the PE registry.

 ## Related